vdespa/gitlab-ci-course-notes/docs/source/1-introduction.rst

 - you need at least one Gitlab Server and one Runner
 - the server will provide the interface, store the repositories
 - the execution of the pipeline will be delegated to the Gitlab Runner
-- so the Gitlab Server does not actually run the jobs
+- so the Gitlab Server does not run the jobs
 - this allows for a very scalable architecture
 - see the Runners under the project Settings > CI/CD > Runners
 - we are using Shared Runners provided by Gitlab.com